ashley206/GUI-Lab/README.md

 There will be no other contributors for this project.

+#Bugs

+Application has not undergone any development, no bugs to report.

-#Bugs and TODO List
+#TODO List

-TODO: Start the application!!
+TODO: Start the application!
+The first task will be the splash screen that leads into the app, as well as the home screen.
+We have not learned much about animations yet, so most of the "flashy" parts of the splash screen will have to wait.

 #Contributor List

-Ashley Wagner's brain. c:
+Ashley Wagner's brain. :)

 #Credits, Inspiration, Alternatives